-For example, we've had a long and fulfilling relationship with FULL SAIL UNIVERSITY - they've provided us with world-class STEAM experiences for our youth, a variety of tech field skills building from music to coding and gaming with Full Sail Labs as well as professional development for our teachers.
+For example, we've had a long and fulfilling relationship with Full Sail University - they've provided us with world-class STEAM experiences for our youth, a variety of tech field skills building from music to coding and gaming with Full Sail Labs as well as professional development for our teachers.
 Dr. Holly Ludgate has committed to participating on our Program Team for 4 years to help guide the STEAM and college and career focuses of our grant - serving as the member from a POST-SECONDARY INSTITUTION.
-Having Dr. Ludgate as part of our team meets the need that parent and teachers expressed to have STEM and engineering experiences in the program.